 That said, we know that there is no one-size-fits-all when it comes to content strategy for social channels.
 Understanding what to prioritize and where will help your team to cut downtime, produce quality assets, and keep the quality conversations going is essential.
 Boards is a content analysis tool used by Dash Hudson partners to better understand how to best leverage content on your social pages for your community members.
 This takes away any second guessing by providing brands with real-time numbers.

-As mentioned, your brand personality shines through in many formats, but the content will always be a top priority on social, as 56% of a brand’s sales lift from a digital campaign can be attributed to the quality of the creative.
+Your brand's personality is expressed in various ways, yet the content you create remains crucial.
+This is particularly true on social media, where a significant 56% of a brand's sales increase from digital campaigns is due to the quality of the creative content.
 Content is what visually attracts your community through owned discovery and shared resources.
 Something to keep in mind is that members of a social media community want to feel just as much part of the tribe as you do.
 Inclusion is the name of the game here.

 Luckily, users love to share their own experiences through visuals.
-Take advantage of user-generated assets by including your community content on your page.
-This lets others see how members use your products and services through a different POV.
+Take advantage of user-generated assets by including your community content on your account.
+This lets others see how others use your products and services through a different POV.
 Repurposing UGC promotes content generation organically and shows your community that you see them and care.
-A picture says a thousand words, so leverage valuable insights like Dash Hudson’s AI technology to analyze UGC segments for visual feedback.
+A picture says a thousand words, so leverage valuable insights like Dash Hudson’s AI technology, Vision, to analyze UGC segments for visual feedback.
 Not only is this beneficial for building relationships, but it also helps to reduce an enormous amount of time spent on creating new in-house assets since you are using what’s in front of you.

 Inclusivity involves more than just sharing your community content, as your social media community needs to be easily accessible.
 You know that your brand pages exist, but that doesn’t mean others do.
 Leverage keywords, hashtags, and sounds for discoverability, and be sure to promote your community on different platforms.
 Leverage a link-in-bio solution like Dash Hudson’s LikeShop to promote where you exist.
-This can be your different social pages, websites, programs—you name it.
+This can be your different social pages, websites, programs — you name it.
 It not only provides brands with an avenue for promoting products and services, but with customized content and multi-link options, brands can promote their networks, add CTAs, and track overall performance.
-Revolve kills the link-in-bio game by making all of its most important social pages accessible so that users can easily find and take action from there.
+Revolve finds success leveraging link-in-bio by making all of its most important social pages accessible so that users can easily find and take action from there.
 Check out how Revolve leverages custom content to direct traffic to their different social pages.

-Pro Tip: Customize your content to also add CTA’s to start, continue, and foster conversations.
+Pro Tip: Customize your content by adding CTA’s to start, continue, and foster conversations.

 Extending your reach will be your best bet for finding and building new internet communities, and what better way to do so than through trusted partnerships?
 Since the early ages of Instagram, the rise of influencer marketing has created a monumental shift in who brands are able to form relationships with.
 It was reported that 66% of users have expressed that they genuinely like when brands partner with creators.
-Marketers need to focus on sourcing quality partners to reach new audiences, and fit the brand persona.
-Popular platforms where trends are the holy grail require that social teams stay agile, and move quickly as trends can last on average 3-4 days.
-Working with creators who have their roots on specific social platforms helps your brand keep pace while reaching new audiences to connect with.
+Marketers need to focus on sourcing quality partners that fit the brand persona to reach new audiences.
+Popular platforms that revolve around trends require social teams to stay agile and move quickly as trends can last as little as a day.
+Working with creators who have their roots on specific social platforms helps your brand keep pace while finding new audiences to connect with.

 As we mentioned, working alongside influencers is an invaluable way to get in front of new users who may be interested in being a part of your brand journey–but how do you know which influencers are the right fit?
 In Relationships, brands are able to track potential and existing relationships to look into their overall performance alongside content performance where the brand was mentioned.
 This will give the team the confidence they need to outreach, partner, and nurture influencer/creator partnerships that are mutually beneficial.